Applying for exemption from the obligation to carry identification documents

 The reasons for exemption must be documented in writing (e.g. medical certificate).

-if no guardian has been appointed, the signature of the person concerned on the application is sufficient and a trusted person can submit the application
+- If no guardian has been appointed, the signature of the person concerned on the application is sufficient.

-- previous identity card or passport of the person concerned
+- Previous identity card or passport of the person concerned

 - Certificate of the hospital, nursing home